bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 ``empty_value``, when adding a new point.
 Any newly added patch or multi-line will be inserted on the ``ColumnDataSource`` of the first supplied renderer.

+It is also often useful to limit the number of elements that can be drawn, e.g. when specifying a specific number of regions of interest.
+Using the ``num_objects`` property we can set such a limit, ensuring that when it is reached the least recently drawn patch or multi-line is removed and replaced with a new one.

 .. raw:: html